 Although each city in San Diego has local ordinances, San Diego County has created a County Wide dog nuisance and dangerous breed law scheme.
 So to better understand the legal ramifications of dog bites, dog bite lawyer Michael Ehline will review the salient points.
 These are from the San Diego County Department of Animal Services.

-A Public Nuisance Animal is one that has repeatedly violated state and local laws, obstructed, damaged or inconvenienced the community, or injured or killed another animal.
+A Public Nuisance Animal is one that has repeatedly violated state and local laws, obstructed, damaged, or inconvenienced the community, or injured or killed another animal.

-A Dangerous Dog is one that has:
+A Dangerous Dog is one that has the following: